michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

-= 3.9.3 =
+= 3.9.3 - 11/13/2019 =
-- Fixed a bug that the `Sort` unit option of the category unit type did not take effect.
+- Fixed a bug that the `Sort` unit option of the category unit type did not take effect, which has started since v3.9.0.

 = 3.9.2 - 11/06/2019 =
-- Fixed a bug that outputs with `%category%` and `%feature%` unit `Item Format` option variables were not properly formatted, stared since v3.9.0.
+- Fixed a bug that outputs with `%category%` and `%feature%` unit `Item Format` option variables were not properly formatted, which has started since v3.9.0.
 - Fixed a bug with some advanced product filter options that did not retrieve product data properly.
-- Fixed a bug that caused a PHP fatal error with advanced product filter options, started since v3.9.0.
+- Fixed a bug that caused a PHP fatal error with advanced product filter options, which has started since v3.9.0.
 - Fixed a bug that cached connectivity status was shown in the `Authentication` page.

 = 3.9.1 - 11/04/2019 =